Alfresco/alfresco-ng2-components/docs/start-process.component.md

 | cancel | `EventEmitter<ProcessInstance>` | Emitted when the process is canceled |
 | error | `EventEmitter<ProcessInstance>` | Emitted when the start process operation fails |

+## Details

-### Start a process with a default name and pre-selected process definition name
+### Starting a process with a default name and pre-selected process definition name

 ```html
  <adf-start-process